cbrownley/DataVisWithD3/README.md

 # DataVisWithD3

-This repository contains files that illustrate how to create basic charts and plots with D3.
-In order, the files create the following plots charts and plots:
+This repository contains files that illustrate how to create the following basic charts and plots with D3:

 ## 0a-margins